USS Oriskany fire: Sequence of events

-In the elevator pumproom, the fireman on duty attempted to request assistance from his supervisor.
+In the elevator pump room, the fireman on duty attempted to request assistance from his supervisor.
 Frustrated over the lack of progress, the sailor tried to find out if there was something keeping help from reaching him, and discovered that a large amount of water from the firefighting efforts had settled over the hatch.
 He opened the hatch in an attempt to save himself, partially flooding the compartment in the process.
 Trapped by water and smoke, the fireman continued to try to keep himself safe until his supervisor and the ship's ordnance officer, a qualified Navy diver who happened to find scuba gear, entered the compartment and rescued him.
 Coincidentally, the scuba gear belonged to the trapped sailor.

-Near the pump room, several officers and enlisted men took refuge in a void extending from below the hangar to a deck below the pumproom.
+Near the pump room, several officers and enlisted men took refuge in a void extending from below the hangar to a deck below the pump room.
 One officer had been badly burned, and a second was knocked unconscious after nearly falling off a ladder inside the void.
-After breaking the padlocks off of storage spaces inside the void to release the usable air inside those spaces, the officers and men began to wait the fire out in the void.
-Eventually, though, they decided to try to make their way to safety.
-One of the enlisted men left the void to seek out an OBA, and was able to find a pair of stretcher bearers to help carry out the injured officers.
+After breaking the padlocks off the storage spaces inside the void to release the usable air inside those spaces, the officers and men began to wait the fire out in the void.
+Eventually, though, they tried to make their way to safety.
+One of the enlisted men left the void to seek out an OBA, and found a pair of stretcher bearers to help carry out the injured officers.
 Working through some initial difficulties, the officers and men eventually made their way to safety.

 At approximately 1030 hours, the ship's fire marshal, who had been leading firefighting operations on the hangar deck, informed Damage Control Central that the fire was under control.
 The last of the smaller fires was extinguished around five hours later.
 Unable to remain on station, Oriskany set course for the Naval station at Subic Bay in the Philippines.

 During the fire, some of the injured were flown from Oriskany to USS Constellation (CV-64).